Entering the German coffee market

 - See our study on sustainable coffee for more information about the demand on the European market, trends and specific trade channels.

 Direct trade relations, and high transparency and traceability from source to consumer, characterise the high-end specialty coffee segment.
-This means that buyers of these types of coffees ask for requirements that go far beyond certification.
-These buyers will visit your coffee farm, evaluate your product, and try to establish a relationship with you.
+This means that buyers of these types of coffees ask for requirements that go beyond certification.
 Besides high-quality, these buyers are interested in your stories from origin.
-This implies that you should know the specifics of your coffee, and be willing to honestly share this.
+This implies that you should know the specifics of your coffee and be willing to honestly share this information.
+Other than that, direct trade may result in more frequent coffee farm visits and product assessments by your buyers, as well as long-term business relations.

 - Check the website of the German organic certification organisation Naturland to learn more about opportunities for organic coffee in the German market.